 Pure 2D vortex-glass phase transition with in deoxygenated thin films

-1Departamento de Física Aplicada III, Universidad Complutense de Madrid
+Departamento de Física Aplicada III, Universidad Complutense de Madrid, 28040, Madrid, Spain

-2 Departamento de Física, Universidad Carlos III de Madrid
+2 Departamento de Física, Universidad Carlos III de Madrid, Leganés 28911, Madrid, Spain

-3 Departamento de Física Aplicada, Universidad de Castilla-La Mancha
+3 Departamento de Física Aplicada, Universidad de Castilla-La Mancha, 13071 Ciudad Real, Spain

 Non-linear I-V characteristics have been measured on high-quality deoxygenated thin films, in magnetic fields up to .
 Critical scaling analysis of the current-voltage data demonstrates the existence of a pure two-dimensional vortex-glass transition with for high magnetic fields (7, ).
 The validity of the pure 2D vortex-glass model in our samples is checked with the linear resistivity term and the non-linear current density.
-The linear resistivity from resistivity vs. temperature and current-voltage measurements, produces the parameters p (p = 0.78 for , p = 0.73 for ) and T0 (230 K) used for the scaling analysis.
-The non-linear current density exhibits a power law temperature dependence suggesting as predicted by the 2D vortex-glass theory.
+The linear resistivity from resistivity vs. temperature and current-voltage measurements, produces the parameters p for , for ) and T0 (230 K) used for the scaling analysis.
+The non-linear current density jnl exhibits a power law temperature dependence suggesting as predicted by the 2D vortex-glass theory.
 The values of the exponent p obtained in this study are in good agreement with the predictions of the quantum theory of vortex tunneling.